hsgway/Bacteria_Bulk_RNA-seq_SeqCenter/README.md

 ## About Mouse_bulk_RNA-seq repository

-This repository contains the template codes for Bacteria bulk RNA-seq analysis using Bowtie2 Please use splice-aware software (e.g. STAR, HISAT2) instead if your sample has spliced RNA
+This repository contains the template codes for Bacteria bulk RNA-seq analysis using Bowtie2</br>
+Please use splice-aware software (e.g. STAR, HISAT2) instead if your sample has spliced RNA</br>

 **These scripts are for running on the local computer (gronx)**</br>